Teaching, Learning & Research with Heritage Resources: Home

 Before a class visit

 - Instructors should ask students to review the rules for visitiing and use of Heritage Resources facilities.
-You may use the following links to find this information online: Using Special Collections, CPNWS Use of Materials, University Archives and Records Center
+You may use the following links to find this information online: "Access and Use of Collections"

 - All visitors will be asked to sign the visitors' register and secure belongings in the lockers provided.